By Whole30 team member Jen Kendall, who packs vegetables instead of potato chips, to her husband’s great dismay.

 Pack between 1-3 eggs per person, per day.
 Eggs pair perfectly with Primal Kitchen’s Chipotle Lime Mayo and a sprinkle of salt.

 Remove from the bone and shred, and store in zip-top bags.
-Whole Foods carries a compliant rotisserie chicken, and some Whole30’ers have had luck finding a compliant option at their local grocery store.
+Whole Foods carries a compatible rotisserie chicken, and some Whole30’ers have had luck finding a compatible option at their local grocery store.

 Top with sliced cucumbers, avocado, and fresh tomato for a fast, egg-free breakfast.

-Mix Whole30 compliant tuna (we love Safe Catch) with compliant mayo and seasonings of choice, wrap in a large leaf of lettuce, and top with fresh tomato slices.
+Mix Whole30 compatible tuna (we love Safe Catch) with compatible mayo and seasonings of choice, wrap in a large leaf of lettuce, and top with fresh tomato slices.
 Or, make what Shanna (Whole30 Director of Digital Content) calls “Tuna-cado.”
 Mash half of a ripe avocado together with a can of tuna.
 Eat with baby carrots or mini-bell peppers.
 For extra credit, top with hot sauce (we love Siete’s Hot Sauce)

 Pre-cooked and chilled.
 Whip up this Tessemae’s cocktail sauce and store in a small glass container prior to leaving for a shrimp cocktail on the go.